No products in the cart.

-Mr. Mandelbaum also serves as Chair of the California Fair Employment and Housing Council.
-He was appointed to the position by California Governor Edmund G. Brown, Jr. and his appointment was confirmed by the California Senate.
-The Council promulgates regulations related to employment and housing discrimination.
-It also holds hearings on civil rights issues confronting the state.
+Chaya also recently served as Chair of the California Fair Employment and Housing Council.
+He was appointed and re-appointed to the position by former California Governor Edmund G. Brown, Jr. and his appointment and re-appointment were confirmed by the California Senate.
+The Council promulgates regulations related to employment and housing discrimination and holds hearings on civil rights issues confronting the state.

-Before joining Rudy, Exelrod, Zieff & Lowe, Mr. Mandelbaum was a Senior Litigation Counsel at Sanford Heisler.
+Before joining Rudy, Exelrod, Zieff & Lowe, Chaya was a Senior Litigation Counsel at Sanford Heisler.
 At Sanford Heisler, he represented employees in class actions involving wage and hour, discrimination and other civil rights claims.

-Previously, Mr. Mandelbaum was a Trial Attorney in the Office of the Solicitor for the United States Department of Labor.
+Previously, Chaya was a Trial Attorney in the Office of the Solicitor for the United States Department of Labor.
 In that capacity, he successfully represented the Secretary of Labor in numerous significant enforcement actions, including a multi-million dollar wage and penalty recovery based on violations of the Fair Labor Standards Act.
 He obtained successful results in both jury and bench trials during his tenure.
-As a result, Mr. Mandelbaum was a recipient of the 2011 Federal Executive Board’s Service Award and the 2011 Secretary of Labor’s Exceptional Achievement Award.

-Prior to his tenure at the Department of Labor, Mr. Mandelbaum worked in the Labor and Employment Practice Group at Morgan Lewis & Bockius, where he represented employers in matters involving wage and hour, employment discrimination and labor relations.
+Prior to his service at the Department of Labor, Chaya worked in the Labor and Employment Practice Group at Morgan Lewis & Bockius, where he represented employers in matters involving wage and hour, employment discrimination and labor relations.